 Children learn to like food that is offered to them repeatedly, so start a child’s vegetable journey from the time they begin solids – at around 6 months of age.
 From this time you can offer vegetables that have been cooked and mashed – or alternatively, offer softened (cooked) finger shaped pieces of vegetables.
 Keeping vegetables separate (not mixed together) increases a child’s exposure to a wide range of tastes and textures.
 Try to offer vegetables at most meals and snacks, See here for information regarding the right number of serves and for some great tips from Deakin University’s Institute for Physical Activity and Nutrition Infant Program.

 - Make vegetables accessible

 It’s one thing to have vegetables in the fridge, but to get kids interested in eating them you’ll need to take them out of the fridge and onto a plate.
-Children often prefer raw veges so when preparing veges for dinner cut up extra and offer raw veges to your children.
+Children often prefer raw veggies, so when preparing vegetables for dinner, cut up extra and offer raw veggies to your children.
 Cut up even more and store them for snacks for the following day.
 Efficient!

 - Involve your children in buying, growing and preparing vegetables